huytran321/Applied-Algorithmics-340-Project-6-Bank/README.md

 Examples of errors which may occur:

-W 65439 10000 (when the Value Stock Index of client 6543 has only $20) D 765435 76
+W 65439 10000 (when the Value Stock Index of client 6543 has only $20)<br/>
+D 765435 76<br/>
 A transaction that would cause a balance to become negative should not occur and is an error.
 There is one exception to this rule: if you are withdrawing from a money market fund with insufficient dollars, and it can be covered with dollars from the other money market fund owned by the client account, the desired amount (only the partial amount needed to cover the withdrawal) is moved to that money market account.
 The two Bond accounts are handled similarly.
-No other types of accounts are handled in this manner.
+No other types of accounts are handled in this manner.<br/>

 Appropriate error messages should be printed out to the console.
 No other messages should be printed out during phase 1 or phase 2.